 Automation and robotics video for PACT

-Dream Engine worked with PACT on a video introducing automation into their warehouse environment.
+Dream Engine worked with PACT on a video introducing automation into their warehouse environment in Melbourne.

 The purpose of the video was education.
 It helped PACT explain how robotic forklifts and automated systems were being used to improve efficiency, safety, and consistency within the warehouse.